-- Demonstrate an ability to analyse, interpret, and generate relevant technical documentation and drawings. - Demonstrate a positive, professional and inquisitive approach, with empathy for the work of the director and designer and for the creative process. - Consistently demonstrate safe working practices and an awareness of the risk assessment process. - Demonstrate effective use of equipment and software. - Demonstrate an ability to perform in a range of appropriate production roles. - Consider the ethics and values of practice (sustainability).
+- Enable the student to demonstrate an ability to analyse, interpret, and generate relevant technical documentation and drawings. - Enable the student to demonstrate a positive, professional and inquisitive approach, with empathy for the work of the director and designer and for the creative process. - Enable the student to consistently demonstrate safe working practices and an awareness of the risk assessment process. - Enable the student to demonstrate effective use of equipment and software. - Enable the student to demonstrate an ability to perform in a range of appropriate production roles. - Enable the student to consider the ethics and values of practice (sustainability).